infor-design/enterprise-wc/src/components/ids-data-grid/README.md

 - `expandableRow` {boolean} Indicates expandable rows will be used in the data grid.
 See the expandable row section for more details.
 - `expandableRowTemplate` {string} Should point to the row `template` element for expandable rows.
 - `treeGrid` {boolean} Indicates a tree grid will be used  in the data grid.
 See the tree grid section for more details.
+- `showHeaderExpander` {boolean} Set to show header expander icon for expandable and tree rows.
 - `groupSelectsChildren` {boolean} If a tree grid has multiple selection, setting this will select all children when a parent is selected.
 - `saveActivePage` {boolean} If set the active page on the pager will be saved to local storage.
 - `saveColumns` {boolean} If set columns will be saved to local storage.